These healthier Whole Wheat Double Chocolate Banana Muffins are so delicious they can even be enjoyed as a dessert!Jump to Recipe Print Recipe

-I find these muffins especially delicious when they’re warm and the mini chocolate chips inside the muffin are all melty.
-I know this recipe will be a regular in my home, I hope you’ll find this recipe a keeper as well!
+These muffins are irresistible when they’re still warm and the mini chocolate chips inside the muffins are all melty.
+This muffin recipe is a favourite in my home, I hope you’ll find this recipe a keeper as well!

 - 1½ cups whole wheat pastry flour

 - ½ cup unsweetened cocoa powder